Zeyu-Li/Unity-Tutorial-2D/README.md

 Parallax is a popular way of displaying movement, especially if the game is a bit static.

-What parallax does is like a old film reel, but instead of new frames, it is a repeat of the old frame(s).
+What parallax does is like an old film reel, but instead of new frames, it is a repeat of the old frame(s).

   1. Within the main camera, drag in your parallax object (I will be using clouds)
   2. Clone/ copy and paste another version of the parallax object and set it just right and left of the original object if you want it to go right to left.
-Note the theses should be a child of the original object
+Note the these should be a child of the original object
   3. Create new parallax script and put this in it:
      ```c#
      using System.Collections;